 The aim of the corresponding solution description is the qualitative and quantitative identification of the species of microorganisms measured in the described bulking sludge problem.
-Therefore, the solution description contains one attribute for each major microorganism species relevant with respect to the sludge difficulty.
+Therefore, the solution description contains one attribute for each major microorganism species relevant with respect to the sludge problem.
 The value range of these attributes is the interval of real values.
-These values correspond to a particular measure used when carrying out a microscopic examination of sludge samples.
-Here, the value 0 states that the respective microorganism is absent, while high values correspond to a high concentration.
+These values correspond to the results of a microscopic examination of activated sludge samples.
 Though the described application can be characterized as a classification task, the solution description is not a simple class identifier like in common similar applications.
-Instead, the solution itself is again a complex object in form of a 11dimensional vector.
-The consequences of this complexity will be discussed in more detail in the next section.
-Figures 10 and 11 partially show the used case representation and an exemplary case.
 The complete representation consists of 40 attributes describing the problem part and 11 attributes describing the solution part.
-However, many cases contain some unknown attributes, especially the cases taken from scientific literature.
-The corresponding uncertainty about the quality of this case data is then explicitly remarked in the already mentioned additional attributes.